cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 - services=0
 - services-qps=0

 By restricting distribution to only those resources backing global services, we can achieve substantial scalability improvements and operational efficiency gains.
 The gains in compute from the proposed optimization would also ensure that customers can run multiple replicas of the Clustermesh APIserver which is recommended for production workloads.
+An important consideration for using this new "scoped-export" mode is that global service backends are exported to clusters backend.
+This implies that the memory and compute optimizations might be suboptimal if the cluster has most of the endpoints fronted by global services.

 ## Goals

 - Enhance Cilium Clustermesh scalability through selective endpoint and identity distribution
 - Maintain cross-cluster visibility for endpoints and identities associated with global services
 - Service to Service connection and network policies
+- Global Service to Global Service network policies and connectivity support

 ## Non-Goals

 - Direct inter-cluster endpoint access for resources not backed by global services
 - Cross-cluster network policy enforcement
 - Pod to Pod or Pod to service connection or Network Policy
+- Network Policy support beyond Global Service scope

 ## Proposal